-IoT devices and report performance improvement only with impairments introduced at the transmitter side and significantly poor performance of 35.96 % classification accuracy without the induced impairments.
-Such induced perturbations mask the actual RF circuitry signatures and hinders easy adoption for use with the billions of already deployed IoT devices.
-The authors of [5] study WiFi-based drone detection with actual drone emitters rather than synthetically generated emissions.
-In [7], a 1D AlexNet and ResNet architectures are adopted to fingerprint 7 DJI M100 drones.
+The authors of [24] study WiFi-based drone detection with actual drone emitters rather than synthetically generated emissions.
+In [31], a 1D AlexNet and ResNet architectures are adopted to fingerprint 7 DJI M100 drones.
 The generalization test performed here involves training and testing on different bursts of the emission collected during the same time frame.
-A ZigBee emitter fingerprinting with Differential Constellation Trace Figure (DCTF) using a LeNet-5 CNN model was proposed in [8].
-The ZigBee emissions are collected, trained, and tested on the same time frame and testbed setup.
-However, these works do not perform the generalization test where the classifiers are trained with data obtained from a certain time frame and testbed setup and tested on another unseen time frame and setup, quoted in our article as TTDDL scenario.
+A ZigBee emitter fingerprinting with Differential Constellation Trace Figure (DCTF) using a LeNet-5 CNN model was proposed in [32].
+The ZigBee emissions are collected, trained, and tested on the same time frame, location, and testbed setup.
+However, these works do not perform the generalization test where the classifiers are trained with data obtained from a certain time frame, location, and testbed setup and tested on another unseen time frame, location, and testbed setup, quoted in our article as TTD scenario.
+As discussed previously, this will be key to developing reliable real-world RF fingerprinting algorithms.

-The authors of [9] conduct CNN-based WiFi fingerprinting on a custom as well as large-scale DARPA dataset using a channel equalization approach.
-Here, the authors perform a generalization test where only the time frame of the testing dataset is different from the training, reported in their article as Train on One Test on Another (TOTA) scenario.
-The authors report a accuracy of 23.2 % with their Baseline CNN model.
-In [10], the authors employ a triplet loss based CNN model to fingerprint base stations transmitting either of 5G New Radio, LTE, or WiFi waveforms.
-However, these base stations are software-defined radio (USRP B210) based rather than realworld base stations and synthentically generate the waveforms with MATLAB LTE, WLAN, or 5G toolboxes.
+The authors of [21] conduct CNN-based WiFi fingerprinting on a custom as well as large-scale DARPA dataset using a channel equalization approach.
+Here, the authors perform a generalization test where only the time frame of the testing dataset is different from the training, reported in their article as Train on One Test on Another (TDTA) scenario.
+The authors report an accuracy of only 23.2% with their Baseline CNN model even with WiFi channel equalization.
+A LoRa emitter fingerprinting using a spectrogram-based CNN approach is presented in [33].
+The authors focus on the carrier frequency offset (CFO) of the LoRa emitters in their work.
+The evaluations to validate model generalization is carried out for different day training and test for a wired setup where the emitters are cabled over an attenuator to the receiving USRP radio.
+For the analysis conducted in the wireless setting, only same day training and testing setup is conducted.
+In [34], the authors employ a triplet loss based CNN model to fingerprint base stations transmitting either of 5G New Radio, LTE, or WiFi waveforms.
+However, these base stations are softwaredefined radio (leverages USRP B210) based rather than realworld base stations and emit synthetically generated waveforms with MATLAB's LTE, WLAN, and 5G toolboxes.
 In this work, the authors perform a generalization test by training and testing on different days.
-However, the multipath effect, fading, and orientation experienced by the emissions under our challenging TTDDL scenario is closer to the deployment setting faced in the real-world setting.
-Note that the proposed Mbed-ATN framework attains a 46.5 % accuracy in fingerprinting the challenging frequency hopping BT emitters under the TTDDL setting.
+However, the multipath effect, fading, and orientation experienced by the emissions under our challenging TTD scenario is closer to the deployment setting faced in the real-world setting.
+Note that the proposed Mbed-ATN framework attains a 46.5% accuracy in fingerprinting the challenging frequency hopping BT emitters under the TTD setting.

-While the vast RF fingerprinting literature delves into waveforms such as ADS-B, WiFi, LoRa, and Zigbee [2], a robust DL based approach to fingerprint BT devices capable of handling unseen configuration is still lacking [6].
+While the vast RF fingerprinting literature delves into waveforms such as ADS-B, WiFi, LoRa, and Zigbee [2], a robust DL based approach to fingerprint BT devices capable of handling unseen configuration is still lacking [20].
 The core challenge stems from the rapid frequency hopping nature of the BT emitters.
-In this work, for the first time, we introduce an unique embedding assisted attentional framework (Mbed-

-ATN) for fingerprinting BT emitters and evaluate it in depth.
+In this work, for the first time, we introduce a unique embedding assisted attentional framework (Mbed-ATN) for fingerprinting BT emitters and evaluate it in depth.
+We further demonstrate (with visualization) the challenging nature of the BT waveform in conjunction with realistic deployment conditions under different location, testbed setup, and time frame settings than those the model have been trained with.

 Unlike existing literature, we comprehensively evaluate the model's complexity, prediction capability, and generalization merit.
-We measure the generalization power of the proposed DL model by testing the DL model with unseen data obtained from a different time frame and testbed set up compared to the training data.
+We measure the generalization power of the proposed DL model by evaluating with unseen data obtained from a different time frame, location, and testbed setup compared to the training data.

-Our contributions are summarized below.
+Our contributions are summarized below,